The Last Spritz

 Invictus Victory Elixir

-This is the boldest fragrance on this list in terms of projection — the benzoin-vanilla-amber base pushes hard in cold air, casting a wide sillage.
+This is the boldest fragrance on this list in terms of projection — the vanilla-tonka base pushes hard in cold air, casting a wide sillage.
 It's a statement fragrance in every sense: wear it when you want people to know you've arrived.
 Subtle it is not, and that's entirely the point.

 The sweet spot for Invictus Victory Elixir is the evening event — holiday parties, nightclubs, group dinners where projection is an asset rather than an imposition.
 Two sprays maximum.
 The concentration does the work.
+See the full breakdown.

 Tom Ford Tobacco Vanille